-The Company has established the following roles for the Chief X Officer (CXO) in order to Reference address cross-sectional management issues across the Group.
+The Company has established the following roles for the Chief X Officer (CXO) in order to address cross-sectional management issues across the Group.

-Main roles in the Group as a whole CEO Chief Executive Officer Formulate management policies and strategies and oversee execution CDO Chief Digital Officer Oversee DX promotion CIO Chief Information Officer Management of IT systems and information security СТО Chief Technology Officer Supervise technology development and standardization strategies related to decarbonization CFO Chief Financial Officer Supervise financial strategy CHRO Chief Human Resources Officer Supervise human resources strategy, conduct selection and training of management candidates CRO Chief Risk Management Officer Supervise risk management cultivated as an executive in an infrastructure company, combined with extensive experience in organizational and business restructuring and M&A, particularly broad knowledge and skills in digital and marketing, which the Company aims to strengthen, will be very useful in the promotion and supervision of the management strategy which the Company aims for.
+Main roles in the Group as a whole CEO Chief Executive Officer Formulate management policies and strategies and oversee execution CDO Chief Digital Officer Oversee DX promotion CIO Chief Information Officer Management of IT systems and information security СТО Chief Technology Officer Supervise technology development and standardization strategies related to decarbonization CFO Chief Financial Officer Supervise financial strategy CHRO Chief Human Resources Officer Supervise human resources strategy, conduct selection and training of management candidates CRO Chief Risk Management Officer Supervise risk management internationally, which the Company seeks to expand, will be very useful in the promotion and supervision of the management strategy which the Company aims for.
+The number of meetings attended per year is from after the June 2023 General Meeting of Shareholders until before the June 2024 General Meeting of Shareholders